giampaolo/giampaolo.github.io/content/blog/2014/psutil-20-api-redesign.rst

     <bound method Process.name of psutil.Process(pid=19816, name='python') at 139845631328144>
     >>>

-What I would recommend if you want to drop support with 1.2.1 is to grep for `".name"`, `".exe"` etc. and just replace them with `".exe()"` and `".name()"` one by one.
+What I would recommend if you want to drop support for 1.2.1 is to grep for `".name"`, `".exe"` etc. and just replace them with `".exe()"` and `".name()"` one by one.
-If on the other hand you want to write a code which works with both versions I see two possibilities:
+If on the other hand you want to write code which works with both versions I see two possibilities:

 * #1 check version info, like this: